Tax Benefits for College Students

 Before you start, ask your parents if they will be claiming you as a dependent.
 Typically your parents can claim you as a dependent if they provide more than half of your support, which is often the case for college students.
 If they plan to claim you on their taxes, you will need to answer “yes” on your return when you are asked if someone else can claim you as a dependent.

-Next you’ll need to gather your W2s and a list of your college expenses (tuition bills, credit card bills from textbooks, etc.) You can file with a paper form or online – the IRS offers a list of trusted “Free File” software.
+Next you’ll need to gather your W2s and a list of your college expenses (tuition bills, credit card bills from textbooks, etc.) You can file with a paper form or online – the IRS offers “Free File” options.
 It might be a good idea to sit down with your parents while you complete your return in case you have any questions, especially if this is the first time you’ve filed your own tax return.

 Note: if you’re receiving financial aid, TurboTax offers some tips on reporting financial aid on your income tax return.